Tutor.com is a site that hires people as Independent Contractors to tutor students who need help with their homework via a secured online environment.

 How does the tutoring process go?

-Once you are hired, you log in to their system and wait for students who need tutoring.
-You are paid for this wait time, although it’s only $5.50 an hour.
+Once hired, simply log in to their system and wait for students who need tutoring.
+The wait time is paid, although it’s only $5.50 an hour.
 Still, that’s not bad for doing nothing!
 If you get a student to tutor, you enter an online “classroom” and begin chatting with them to help with whatever homework advice they need.

 Are there any specific hours you have to schedule yourself to work?